Installation#

 dev: This installs all jupyter dependencies and developement tools for testing and building docs.

-conda_jupyter: For installation using a mamba environment file included in the source code.
+conda_jupyter: For installation using a conda environment file included in the source code.
 Most dependencies are listed as conda packages in the environment file and only a few come from PyPI to allow jupyter lab support.

 Testing that things are working#

-If you installed using mamba
+If you installed using conda

 , first activate the sleap